What To Do In Dublin. 5 Walks To Show You Real Dublin.

 But if you're staying in Dublin, I'll make sure you see it right, I know every inch of my hometown.
 I've seen what makes visitors eyes light up (and it's not an 8th century religious book).

 I've created five tours that take you beyond the usual tourist spots.
-You'll see the City Centre, but the real magic of Dublin lives in its coastal villages and mountain paths.
-These are the places where actual Dubliners spend their weekends - places most visitors never discover.
+You'll see the City Centre, but the real magic of Dublin lives in its coastal towns and mountains.
+These are the places where actual Dubliners spend their weekends, places most visitors never discover.

 5 Best Dublin Day Tours